 Molten glass is one of the most viscous fluids there is with a high viscosity approaching infinity as it solidifies.
 At its melting point, the viscosity of glass is about 10 Pa s, while this increases by a factor of 100 at its working point and by a factor of more than 1011 at its annealing point.

 A Newtonion fluid is one in which the shear stress is linearly related to the shear rate.
 In a such a fluid, the viscosity for that fluid is a constant value.
-(In a non-Newtonian fluid, viscosity ends up being a dynamic function of another variable, such as time.)
+(In a non-Newtonian fluid, viscosity ends up being a dynamic function of another variable, such as time or force.)

 Not surprisingly, Newtonion fluids are easier to work with and model.
 Conveniently, many common fluids are Newtonion to a good approximation.
 Some behavior that non-Newtonian fluids might exhibit include fluids in which the viscosity changes with shear rate, and fluids that become less or more viscous when shaken, agitated or disturbed.